shloksri/presentation/README.md

 	4. I will also demo how to trap the focus inside the pop-up.
 	5. Discussion on “tabindex” attribute
 		a.
 Values that can be assigned to it
 		b.
-Explanation of why tabindex = 0 is important, and ideally should not be assigned any other value if we want to focus on the content
+Explanation of why tabindex = 0 is important.
 		c.
 Effects of using tabindex = -1 , tabindex = 1

 ## Part 3.
 Best practices (3-4 mins)